System currency and local currency

 System currency

-This is the currency set in Data Reporting Settings.
-This currency is used in reports, dashboards, and when viewing bills.
+System currency is the currency set in Data Reporting Settings.
+This currency is used in reports, dashboards, bills, and records.

 • Report 01